datarisk-io/mlops_codex/docs/source/training_guide.rst

 First we need to create a training experiment.
 We aggregate multiple train runs into one training experiment.
 Each train run can eventually became a deployed model or not.

-**Custom:** Is when the user will define the whole training code and define the training enviroment.
+**Custom:** Is when the user will define the whole training code and define the training environment.

 **AutoML:** Is when the training is pre defined using the AutoML module.
 The required files are the training data and some configuration parameters for the package.